Venta Icenorum

 Venta Icenorum ([ˈwɛnta ɪkeːˈnoːrũː], literally "marketplace of the Iceni") was the civitas or capital of the Iceni tribe, located at modern-day Caistor St Edmund in the English county of Norfolk.
-The Iceni inhabited the flatlands and marshes of that county and are famous for having revolted against Roman rule under their queen Boudica in the winter of AD 61.
+The Iceni inhabited the flatlands and marshes of that county and are famous for having revolted against Roman rule under their queen Boudica in the winter of 61 CE.

 Roman town

 The town itself was probably laid out, and its first streets metalled, in approximately the first half of the second century.
 The town, which is mentioned in both the Ravenna Cosmography and the Antonine Itinerary, was a settlement near the village of Caistor St. Edmund, some 5 mi south of present-day Norwich, and a mile or two from the Bronze Age henge at Arminghall.
 The site lies on the River Tas.

 Archaeology

 In 1928, an aerial reconnaissance flight of a farm near Caistor St Edmund rediscovered the ruins of Venta Icenorum.
 A five-year archaeological dig soon followed, led by archaeologist Donald Atkinson.